New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Cohomology and applications

 This method yields an explicit construction of the desired $r$-cocycle $\omega^r_c$.
-Since every $(r{+}1)$-simplex is processed and each boundary consists of at most $\mathcal{O}(r)$ faces, the overall classical time complexity for this manual selection process is $\mathcal{O}(r|S_{r+1}|)$.
-The above selection procedure has complexity $\mathcal{O}(r|S_{r+1}|)$.
-Thus, in practice, it is only efficient when $|S_{r+1}|$ is not large.
+Since every $(r{+}1)$-simplex is processed and the boundary operator $\partial_{r+1}$ has dimension $|S_r^K| \times |S_{r+1}^K|$, the overall classical time complexity for this manual selection process is $\mathcal{O}( |S_r^K| |S_{r+1}^K|)$.
+The above selection procedure has complexity $\mathcal{O}( |S_r^K||S_{r+1}^K|)$.
+Thus, in practice, it is only efficient when $|S_{r+1}^K|$ is not large.
 It turns out that things can be simpler under certain circumstances, which can further optimize the classical preproccessing time.
 We recall that we are seeking for $r$-cochain that satisfies the condition:

 Suppose there exist two $r$-simplices that are both faces of a common $(r{+}1)$-simplex, and furthermore, are not faces of any other $(r{+}1)$-simplices.
-In this case, the matrix $\mathcal{S}_{r+1}$ (and equivalently, the boundary matrix $\partial_{r+1}$) contains two rows—indexed by $p$ and $q$ with $p,q \leq |S_r|$—each having a single nonzero entry located in the same column, indexed by $k \leq |S_{r+1}|$.
-The rows indexed by $p$ and $q$ correspond to the $r$-simplices $\sigma_{r_p}$ and $\sigma_{r_q}$, respectively, both of which are faces of the $(r{+}1)$-simplex $\sigma_{(r+1)_k}$.
+In this case, the matrix $\mathcal{S}_{r+1}$ (and equivalently, the boundary matrix $\partial_{r+1}$) contains two rows—indexed by $p$ and $q$ with $p,q \leq |S_r^K|$—each having a single nonzero entry located in the same column, indexed by $k \leq |S_{r+1}^K|$.
+The rows indexed by $p$ and $q$ correspond to the $r$-simplices $\sigma_{r_p}$ and $\sigma_{r_q}$, respectively, both of which are faces of the $(r{+}1)$-simplex $\sigma_{|S_r^K|_k}$.
 Define a cochain $\omega^r_c \in C^r$ supported only on $\sigma_{r_p}$ and $\sigma_{r_q}$ according to the following rule: \begin{enumerate}[label=(\roman*)] \item If $(\partial_{r+1})_{p,k} = (\partial_{r+1})_{q,k}$, then set

 \item If $(\partial_{r+1})_{p,k} = -(\partial_{r+1})_{q,k}$, then set

 \end{enumerate} The above construction is elementary and can be implemented in nearly constant time, provided such a pair of $r$-simplices exists.